-The Index of Economic Freedom could not be produced without the help of countless individuals and organizations around the world.
-While it is impossible to mention all who contribute to our success, we wish to express our profound gratitude to the myriad individuals serving with various international organizations, accounting firms, businesses, research institutions, U.S. government agencies, foreign embassies, and other organizations who provide data used in the Index.
-Their assistance is vital and appreciated each year.
+The Index of Economic Freedom is the product of intense collaboration with people and organizations around the world.
+While it is impossible to mention all of those who have contributed to our success, we wish to express our gratitude to the myriad individuals serving with various international organizations, research institutions, government agencies, embassies, and other organizations who provide the data used in the Index.
+Assistance from them is vital and greatly appreciated.

 Ambassador Terry Miller